trintambogo/hospital_data_analysis-/README.md

    - CAD, HTM, ACS, DM, and heart failure were the most common diseases with 4000 and above cases.

 2. **Monthly Admissions Trend (2017-2019):**
-   - Observed fluctuations in monthly admissions, with a sudden rise in 2017 and a decrease in 2019.
+   - Observed fluctuations in monthly admissions in 2019.
+   - A sudden rise in number of admissions from March to April 2017.
+   - January had the highest number of admissions in 2019.
+   - admissions from April to December 2019 were roughly constant.
+   - highest number of admissions of the years from July to November 2018

 3. **Leading Causes of Deaths:**
    - Heart failure, AKI, ACS, and SHOCK had the highest number of deaths, with men leading across diseases.

 4. **Trend in Deaths Over the Years:**
-   - Noticed a rise in deaths from 2017 to 2018 and a subsequent decrease.
+   - Noticed a rise in deaths from 2017 to 2018 and a subsequent decrease in 2019.

 5. **Disease Distribution Across Age Groups:**
    - CAD affected people aged 61-80, HTN and heart failure affected those aged 81 and above, and ACS affected individuals aged 41-60.